-G-Star aligns with the ZDHC Foundation's vision to establish a unified platform to facilitate strategic decisionmaking, and to centralize and simplify wastewater reporting across the industry.
+G-Star aligns with the ZDHC Foundation's vision to establish a unified platform to facilitate strategic decision-making, and to centralize and simplify wastewater reporting across the industry.
 To do so, G-Star will leverage the ZDHC Gateway - Wastewater Module.
-The ZDHC Gateway - Wastewater Module is a global web-based platform that is designed to share verified wastewater and sludge test data based on testing against the ZDHC Wastewater Guidelines.
-It provides suppliers with an easy way to disclose secured and verified wastewater and sludge data to their clients, reduce the number of unnecessary testing and instead focuses on improving the quality of discharge.
+The ZDHC Gateway - Wastewater Module is a global web-based platform that is designed to share verified wastewater and sludge test data based on testing against the latest ZDHC Wastewater Guidelines.
+It provides suppliers with a straightforward way to disclose secured and verified wastewater and sludge data to their clients, reduce the number of unnecessary testing and instead focus on improving the quality of discharge.

-Suppliers will be responsible to conduct wastewater testing from ZDHC Approved Laboratories.
+Suppliers will be responsible for conducting wastewater testing from ZDHC Approved Laboratories.
 The wastewater report will be uploaded by the ZDHC Approved Laboratory on the ZDHC Gateway - Wastewater Module platform.
 A request will then be sent to the supplier to agree to make the wastewater test report public.
-Suppliers must have at least one public wastewater test report public per year.
+Suppliers must conduct wastewater tests according to the recommendations present in the latest ZDHC Wastewater Guidelines.

 The wastewater test reports will be generated in a standardized ZDHC ClearStream scorecard.
-The ZDHC ClearStream report is designed to demonstrate wastewater performance with the industry-accepted ZDHC Wastewater Guidelines and provides clear guidance on opportunities for improvement in an easy-to-read, non-technical format.
+The ZDHC ClearStream report is designed to demonstrate wastewater performance with the industry accepted ZDHC Wastewater Guidelines and provides clear guidance on opportunities for improvement in an easy-to-read, non-technical format.